-AUTONOMOUS PUDDLE GENOCIDE PREVENTION SECURITY SYSTEMS (2022) – ensures that puddle genocide does not occur, IRREVOCABLY DEFINED, IMPLICITLY DEFINED, PERMANENTLY DEFINED, PEACEFULLY DEFINED.
+AUTONOMOUS PUDDLE DETERMINISTIC GENOCIDE PREVENTION SECURITY SYSTEMS (2022) – ENSURES THAT ANY PUDDLE DETERMINISTIC GENOCIDE NEVER OCCURS, IMPLICITLY-EXPLICITLY GLOBALLY VIRULENTLY DEFINED.

-AUTONOMOUS TECHNICAL GENOCIDE PREVENTION SECURITY SYSTEMS (2022) – ensures that technical genocide does not occur, IRREVOCABLY DEFINED, IMPLICITLY DEFINED, PERMANENTLY DEFINED, PEACEFULLY DEFINED.

-AUTONOMOUS DEFENSIVE CRIMINAL GENOCIDE EVIDENCE PREVENTATIVE SECURITY SYSTEMS (2022) – ensures that defensive criminal evidence about genocide is not created, IRREVOCABLY DEFINED, IMPLICITLY DEFINED, PERMANENTLY DEFINED, PEACEFULLY DEFINED.

 AUTONOMOUS DEFENSIVE PROTECTION OF CRIMINAL PRESIDENT GENOCIDE PREVENTATIVE SECURITY SYSTEMS (2022) – ensures that protective defenses of criminal Presidents, including lying, or false protective cases, or criminalization, or defensive targeting of a protected ICC witness, such as through lying, or use of secrecy laws, or use of secrecy courts, or use of different types of courts, including, however not limited to mental health courts, local courts, regional courts, state courts, District courts, Appellate courts, or high courts, or any number of which may be configure incorrectly because they were customized to try to get Patrick R. McElhiney killed for being an INTERPOL Police Officer trying to stop major crimes, including nuclear weapons crimes and genocide, or international courts, treasonously on the side of the defendants, by delaying stopping major crimes, such as nuclear war, such as what happened in Siberia, Russia in 2020, or genocide, like what is allegedly happening in America in 2022, does not occur to allow treasonous employees to commit acts of genocide, create targeted criminal evidence to protect the criminal President for committing the genocide, including, however not limited to blaming the ICC witness or protected ICC witness, including through the use of others, such as to indiscriminately or discriminately commit transgressional genocide that is suicidal in nature to the actors trying to protect and murder the ICC witness or protected ICC witness as a Secret Service protectee, including from hate speech about genocide, false blaming and lying about the genocide directed towards the Secret Service protectee who is an protected ICC witness, and retaliatory genocide against witnesses or professionals, including those associated with or in relation to the protected ICC witness, or a criminal President lying about being a defendant in the International Criminal Court conducting genocide against their own people to try to cause others to think that the ICC witness or protected ICC witness is conducting the genocide, even when there’s no possibility of this, such as for the motive to steal intellectual property and then murder the ICC witness or protected ICC witness with their own military or government, to cover up the professional works of the ICC witness or protected ICC witness, including works that prevent genocide, including, however not limited to trying to blame the genocide prevention software, or the inventor of the genocide prevention software, or intellectual property theft to try to help the criminal President defend themselves from criticism or prosecution for causing the genocide or conducting the genocide or plotting against the life of the inventor, or not providing the inventor or future President of the United States of America proper protection within the U.S. Secret Service, not allowing others to harm the inventor or future President of the United States of America, or not take intellectual property, which doesn’t include space weapons, in addition to not plotting against the inventor with lawsuits pertaining to the intellectual property, and not creating situations where the inventor must invent intellectual property to prevent or stop genocide and not even be paid, yet, does not occur, at all, literally, IMPLICITLY DEFINED.